smeyn/bqvisualiser-rdt/docs/Building.md

 1. via listing queries in projects,  or
 2. direcly usi g the query job id

-For either of these, the app needs to authenticate with GCP so the app can access teh BigQuery REST API.
+For either of these, the app needs to authenticate with GCP so the app can access the BigQuery REST API.
-To be able to access the BigQuery REST API you need to have create an OAuth client.
-Create this in the Google Cloud Console under `APIs & Services > Credentials`.
+You need to have create an OAuth client using the Google Cloud Console under `APIs & Services > Credentials`.

 When setting up the Client ID :